-- 1. On the home page, select Data Management. - 2.
+- 1. Access SMRT Link using the Chrome web browser. - 2.
+Select Data Management from the Module menu. - 3.
 Click View > Data and select the type of data to delete: - HiFi reads: Reads generated with CCS analysis whose quality value is equal to or greater than 20. - Subreads: Reads containing the sequence from one or more single passes of a polymerase on a single strand of an insert within a SMRTbell template.

-- 3. (Optional) Use the Search function to search for Data Sets.
-See "Appendix B Data search" on page 147 for details. - 4.
-Click the name of the Data Set to delete. - 5.
+- 4. (Optional) Use the Search function to search for Data Sets.
+See "Appendix B Data search" on page 162 for details. - 5.
+Click the name of the Data Set to delete. - 6.
 Click Delete.
-Note that this deletes the Data Set from the SMRT Link interface only; not from your server.
-To delete the Data Set from your server, manually delete it from the disk. - 6.
+Note that this deletes the Data Set from the SMRT Link interface only, not from your server.
+To delete the Data Set from your server, manually delete it from the disk. - 7.
 Click Yes.
 The Data Set is no longer available from SMRT Link.